danielmatthew/website/_posts/2015-12-07-safari-table-columns.md

 layout: post
 ---

 A couple of weeks ago, I encountered an odd rendering issue with Safari and column widths.
-Lo and behold: I've come across it again!
+I had planned to write about it, lest the afternoon I spent trying to debug it be of use to anyone who stumbles across this post.
+Before I could get round to it, lo and behold: I've fallen victim to it again!
 Safari on OSX - both Yosemite and El Capitan - does not like the following scenario:

 {% highlight css %}
 .col-checkbox {